abh05/World-Of-Games/README.md

 ## Guess Game Demo
 ![Alt text](Demo.gif)

-## Technologies
-Project is created with:
-* Python 3.10

 ## Setup
 To run this project, Download it locally to your Pycharm IDE/Linux OS: